360.573.7172 | 1501 NE 102nd Street, Vancouver WA 98686

 PRUNING – Early blooming shrubs, like rhododendron and forsythia, can be pruned after they finish blooming.
 Rhododendrons can also be deadhead although this is done primarily as a cosmetic function.
 If you don’t do it, you will still have blooms next year!
 The new candles on conifers can be pinched back or removed to keep growth in check.

-DEADHEADING – Pinching or cutting off spent blooms will keep plants happy and they will continue to bloom.
+DEADHEADING – Pinching or cutting off spent blooms will keep plants happy, and they will continue to bloom.
 Roses, perennials and annuals all benefit from deadheading.

 After rhododendrons, camellias and azaleas have finished blooming, fertilizer with an acid fertilizer.